 Remember to get signed, dated receipts whenever you pay rent – whether you pay it to a roommate or the landlord.
 If you pay with a money order, you still need a receipt from the landlord!

-Talk to your roommates about whose name will be on the account.
+Talk to your roommates about whose name should be on the account.
 If your name is on the account, budget enough money to pay the whole bill each month, in case a roommate does not pay.

 If you miss payments, you can get late fees, a bad credit rating, or the utilities can be shut-off.